 The employment rate of people living without a disability: 80%.
 With a disability 59%

 When costs are incurred, they are often under $500.

 Accommodations are inexpensive

-Accommodations can HELP retain employees, improve employee productivity, and increase morale of ALL employees
+Accommodations can HELP retain employees, improve employee productivity, and increase the morale of ALL employees

 By accommodating employees with disabilities, organizations foster a supportive and INCLUSIVE work climate that benefits EVERYONE